Sk3llington/Attacking-Wordpress-Purple-Team/Red_Team_Summary_of_Operations/Offensive_report.md

   - **Vulnerability**: _WordPress XML-RPC Username/Password Login Scanner_
     - **CVE**: CVE-1999-0502
     - **Severity**: High
-    - **Description**: Attempts to authenticate against a WordPress-site using default, null or blank username and password combinations.
+    - **Description**: Attempts to authenticate against a WordPress-site using the default, null, or blank username and password combinations.
-    - **Impact**: Can lead to Unauthorized Access.
+    - **Impact**: This can lead to Unauthorized Access.
   - **Vulnerability**: _WordPress Pingback Locator_
     - **CVE**: CVE-2013-0235
     - **Description**: Allows remote attackers to send HTTP requests to intranet servers, and conduct port-scanning attacks, by specifying a crafted source URL for a pingback, related to a Server-Side Request Forgery (SSRF) issue.